rit-sse/pip-discord-bot/DEV-ENV-INSTRUCTIONS.md

 3. Open a new terminal (ctrl/cmd+j), ensure you are in the project root directoy, and enter `docker-compose up --build`.
 The `--build` flag ensures Docker will build your app from scratch, and cache the resources neccesary to (re-)build it again.
 The first time, this will take a WHILE, anywhere from 5-10 minutes.
 Maybe you can run that command while you finish reading this doc!

 ## Returning Startup & Rebuild
+1. Open Docker Desktop (if installed)
-1. Using an IDE of your choice, open the codebase.
+2. Using an IDE of your choice, open the codebase.
-2. Open a new terminal (ctrl/cmd+j for VS Code), ensure you are in the project root directoy, and enter `docker-compose up`.
+3. Open a new terminal (ctrl/cmd+j for VS Code), ensure you are in the project root directoy, and enter `docker-compose up`.
 This terminal must remain open, as it is essentially the location where the app is running.

 !!
 Important note: the `-d` (`docker-compose up -d`) flag runs the Docker image in the background, in a seperate session.
 Only use this flag when you remember to `docker-compose down` when you are finished, as outlined below.
 If you want to access your image while developing, I reccomend running without the `-d` flag, as outlined in the command above.